vfarcic/devops26/manuscript/07-dev.md

 Now that we added unit tests both to `Makefile` and `watch.sh`, we can go back to our original objective and figure out how to synchronize local files with those in a DevPod.

 We'll use [ksync](https://github.com/vapor-ware/ksync).
 It transparently updates containers running inside a cluster from a local checkout.
-That will enable us to use our favorite favorite IDE to work from inside a cluster instead of from outside it.
+That will enable us to use our favorite IDE to work with local files that will be synchronized with those inside the cluster.

-To make things simpler, `jx` has its own implementation of ksync that will connect it with DevPod.
+To make things simpler, `jx` has its own implementation of ksync that will connect it with a DevPod.
 Let's fire it up.

 ```bash
 jx sync --daemon